-We’re starting this blog out with a post about the basics — I’m sharing with you all the 5 most important things I do every time I’m prepping flowers to go in a vase or to make an arrangement.
+I’m sharing with you my top 5 flower prep tips that I use to help the flowers I work with last as long as possible.
 Whether you subscribe to our Rainier Bouquet and make your own arrangements from it, or are foraging from your backyard, these tips will help you make sure you get the most life out of your flowers.

 Step 1: Clean your vase